SocaDLV/enigma2-socaToDate/README.md

 - **Unmatched Channels Bouquet:** Generates a secondary bouquet for newly added provider channels that are not yet in your primary bouquet.
 - **OpenWebif Integration:** Shows real-time pop-up notifications on your TV screen upon completion.
 - **Auto GUI Reload:** Automatically reloads Enigma2 interface to apply stream changes immediately.

 ---

+## 🔍 How It Works

+1. **Camouflaged Download:** Downloads your M3U file safely using a desktop User-Agent string to bypass provider rate limits or basic bot blocks.
+2. **Smart Parsing:** Filters out VOD, Series, and Movies, extracting only Live TV streams and mapping them to a temporary array.
+3. **Bouquet Scanning:** Reads your active `/etc/enigma2/userbouquet.iptv*.tv` file line-by-line.
+4. **Strict Matching:** Matches existing channel names in your decoder against the freshly downloaded URLs.
+5. **Precision Update:** Replaces *only* the stream links that have changed, leaving custom channel ordering and un-matched channels completely intact.
+6. **Apply & Reload:** Saves the new bouquet file and forces a GUI reload via OpenWebif to apply the changes instantly.

+---